raselmahmud-coder/ViT-RFC-Fusion-for-Real-Time-Hand-Gesture-Recognition-in-Interactive-Systems/README.md

-# Real-Time Hand Digit Recognition using ViT (Vision Transformer)
+# ViT-RFC Fusion for Real-Time Hand Gesture Recognition in Interactive Systems

 This project implements a real-time hand digit recognition system using the Vision Transformer (ViT) model and OpenCV for webcam input.
 The model is trained to recognize hand gestures representing digits (0-9) from the Chinese Hand Gesture Number Recognition Dataset.